Trex (NYSE:TREX) Rating Lowered to Sell at Zacks Investment Research

-Zacks Investment Research downgraded shares of Trex (NYSE:TREX – Get Rating) from a hold rating to a sell rating in a research note published on Tuesday, Zacks.com reports.
+Trex (NYSE:TREX – Get Rating) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a report issued on Tuesday, Zacks.com reports.

 According to Zacks, “Trex Company, Inc. is a manufacturer of wood-alternative decking and railing.
 Trex Company, Inc. is based in Winchester, United States. “

-TREX has been the subject of a number of other reports.
-B. Riley raised Trex from a neutral rating to a buy rating and set a $88.00 target price for the company in a research note on Wednesday, April 6th.
-Credit Suisse Group began coverage on Trex in a research note on Tuesday, April 5th.
-They set an underperform rating and a $65.00 target price for the company.
-Barclays cut their target price on Trex from $90.00 to $84.00 in a research note on Thursday, March 31st.
-UBS Group began coverage on Trex in a research note on Wednesday, January 19th.
-They set a neutral rating and a $111.00 target price for the company.
-Finally, Robert W. Baird cut their target price on Trex from $120.00 to $95.00 in a research note on Tuesday, March 1st.
-Six research analysts have rated the stock with a sell rating, eight have assigned a hold rating and five have assigned a buy rating to the stock.
-According to MarketBeat, the stock currently has an average rating of Hold and an average price target of $96.72.
+Other equities research analysts have also recently issued reports about the company.
+Credit Suisse Group began coverage on Trex in a report on Tuesday, April 5th.
+They issued an “underperform” rating and a $65.00 target price for the company.
+B. Riley upgraded Trex from a “neutral” rating to a “buy” rating and set a $88.00 price objective for the company in a research note on Wednesday, April 6th.
+JPMorgan Chase & Co. decreased their price objective on Trex from $78.00 to $69.00 and set an “underweight” rating for the company in a research note on Wednesday, April 20th.
+Loop Capital cut Trex from a “buy” rating to a “hold” rating and decreased their price objective for the stock from $118.00 to $68.00 in a research note on Monday, April 25th.
+Finally, BNP Paribas cut Trex from a “neutral” rating to an “underperform” rating and set a $81.00 price objective for the company. in a research note on Monday, March 28th.
+Five investment analysts have rated the stock with a sell rating, nine have assigned a hold rating and five have given a buy rating to the stock.
+According to MarketBeat.com, Trex has a consensus rating of “Hold” and an average price target of $94.17.

-Trex (NYSE:TREX – Get Rating) last posted its quarterly earnings data on Monday, February 28th.
-The construction company reported $0.55 EPS for the quarter, beating the consensus estimate of $0.53 by $0.02.
-The firm had revenue of $303.96 million during the quarter, compared to the consensus estimate of $302.64 million.
+Trex (NYSE:TREX – Get Rating) last issued its earnings results on Monday, May 9th.
+The construction company reported $0.62 earnings per share for the quarter, topping the consensus estimate of $0.54 by $0.08.
 Trex had a return on equity of 36.80% and a net margin of 17.41%.
-The firm’s revenue was up 33.1% compared to the same quarter last year.
-During the same period in the prior year, the business earned $0.37 EPS.
-Analysts predict that Trex will post 2.44 earnings per share for the current fiscal year.
+The business had revenue of $339.23 million during the quarter, compared to analysts’ expectations of $326.67 million.
+During the same period in the prior year, the business earned $0.42 EPS.
+The business’s revenue for the quarter was up 38.2% compared to the same quarter last year.
+Analysts forecast that Trex will post 2.44 EPS for the current fiscal year.

-A number of large investors have recently made changes to their positions in TREX.
-NN Investment Partners Holdings N.V. acquired a new stake in shares of Trex during the fourth quarter worth $26,000.
-UMB Bank N A MO acquired a new stake in shares of Trex during the fourth quarter worth $32,000.
-M&R Capital Management Inc. acquired a new stake in shares of Trex during the fourth quarter worth $41,000.
-Tobam acquired a new stake in shares of Trex during the fourth quarter worth $41,000.
-Finally, Confluence Wealth Services Inc. acquired a new stake in shares of Trex during the fourth quarter worth $46,000.
-Hedge funds and other institutional investors own 93.63% of the company’s stock.
+Several hedge funds have recently made changes to their positions in TREX.
+Norges Bank acquired a new position in shares of Trex in the fourth quarter valued at about $193,977,000.
+Alliancebernstein L.P. increased its holdings in shares of Trex by 16.7% in the third quarter.
+Alliancebernstein L.P. now owns 7,256,511 shares of the construction company’s stock valued at $739,656,000 after purchasing an additional 1,036,320 shares during the period.
+Allspring Global Investments Holdings LLC acquired a new position in shares of Trex in the fourth quarter valued at about $118,929,000.
+Nissay Asset Management Corp Japan ADV increased its holdings in shares of Trex by 51.5% in the third quarter.
+Nissay Asset Management Corp Japan ADV now owns 668,997 shares of the construction company’s stock valued at $68,191,000 after purchasing an additional 227,445 shares during the period.
+Finally, Renaissance Technologies LLC acquired a new position in shares of Trex in the third quarter valued at about $16,686,000.
+93.63% of the stock is currently owned by institutional investors and hedge funds.

 Trex Company Profile (Get Rating)